-PAGE UNDER CONSTRUCTION, THANKS FOR YOUR PATIENCE
+PAGE UNDER CONSTRUCTION, THANKS TO BE PATIENT !

-EcoHealth4Sea is an « International Research Project« .
+EcoHealth4Sea is an « International Research Project » for 2025-2029.

 IRPs are collaborative research projects established between one or more CNRS laboratories and laboratories from one or two foreign countries.
 They allow for the consolidation of already established collaborations through short- or medium-term scientific exchanges.
 Their purpose is to organize working meetings or seminars, develop joint research activities including field research, and supervise students.
 French and foreign teams must have already demonstrated their ability to collaborate together (for example, through one or more joint publications).
 These programs last 5 years.